TufayelLUS/Search-Query-Suggest-Tool/README.md

 <code>pip install requests</code><br>
 3. double click to execute or you can run it in command prompt by going to the script directory and then typing<br>
 <code>python3 suggest-me.py</code><br>
 and rest of the instruction follows on your screen!
-Cheers!
+Cheers!<br>
+suggest-me-2.py file looks for location only and returns location based search result.